nandoabreu/jwt-flask-proxy/README.md

 # jwt-flask-proxy

-This project enables a JWT access key generator in an HTTP proxy writen in Python 3.6 with Flask framework.
+This project enables a JWT access key generator in an HTTP proxy written in Python 3.6 with Flask framework.

 &nbsp;
 &nbsp;
 ## README Map

 - If you prefer to run the proxy manually, [install the requirements](README.md#set-up-and-install) and [run the proxy server](README.md#running-the-proxy-server).
-- To play with the JWT Generator class, [install](README.md#set-up-and-install) and see the [class that generates Tokens](README.md#the-class-to-generate-jwt).
+- To use the JWT Generator class, [install](README.md#set-up-and-install) and see the [class that generates Tokens](README.md#the-class-to-generate-jwt).
 - If you prefer Docker, go to [Containerise with Dockerfile](README.md#containerise-with-the-dockerfile).
-- To run Docker compose, jump to [Docker compose](README.md#run-the-docker-compose) instructions.
+- To run Docker compose, skip to [Docker compose](README.md#run-the-docker-compose) instructions.
 - About logs, please move to the corresponding topic, [Logs](README.md#logs).
 - Instructions on advanced/technical documentation, go to [Documentation](README.md#documentation).
 - For running tests, please see the corresponding chapter, [Automatic tests](README.md#automatic-tests).
-- Or click to jump to the [To do](README.md#to-do) list.
+- Or click to skip to the [To do](README.md#to-do) list.

 ## Set-up and install
 _I recommend using [virtualenv](https://realpython.com/python-virtual-environments-a-primer/) to run py manually._